chili-chips-ba/uberClock/2.soc-litex/0.doc/ICD.md

 All of the registers listed below live in the MAIN ICD bank, which is memory-mapped at `CSR_MAIN_BASE = CSR_BASE + 0x2000` (i.e. address `0xF000_2000`).
 Each entry occupies one full 32-bit word in the CSR bus.
 Only the bits shown under “Bits” are implemented; all other bit-positions are reserved and should be written as zero (reads return zero).

+TODO:

+Specify the  5 algorithms.
+RAM Bandwith?
+Is the CPU going to be fighting with the HS Capture?
+Picture for Gain.
+HS CAPTURE: What control is starting?
+Am I always capturing?
+Where am I going to stop?
+What controls it?

 | Offset |   Bits   | Field                  | Access | Description                                              |
 | :----: | :------: | :--------------------- | :----- | :------------------------------------------------------- |